HuttleyLab/enuproject/loglin/README.rst

 Analysing mutations with log-linear models
 ##########################################

-This `loglin` repository contains scripts used to generate the samples and perform the analyses reported in *Statistical methods for identifying sequence motifs affecting point mutations* by Zhu, Neeman, Yap and Huttley.
-Running all these scripts requires the `MutationMotif Python library <https://bitbucket.org/gavin.huttley/mutationmotif>`_, the `AnalyseMutations Python library <https://bitbucket.org/gavin.huttley/analysemutations>`_, and all of their dependencies.
+This loglin repository contains scripts used to generate the samples and perform the analyses reported in *Statistical methods for identifying sequence motifs affecting point mutations* by Zhu, Neeman, Yap and Huttley.
+Running all these scripts requires the `MutationMotif Python library <https://bitbucket.org/gavin.huttley/mutationmotif>`_, and all of its dependencies.
 In addition, an install of Jupyter notebook is required.
 (Note, scripts ending in ``.ipy`` and ``.ipynb`` require Jupyter/Ipython.)

-As the repository also includes the counts data from which all analyses were conducted, running all scripts listed under the "Analysis of..." sections should reproduce exactly the tables and figures reported in the manuscript.
+As the repository also includes the counts data from which all analyses were conducted, running all scripts listed under the "Analysis of neighbourhood effects" and the "Analysis of mutation spectra" sections should reproduce exactly the tables and figures reported in the manuscript.

 ***********************************
 Sampling the mouse spontaneous data